When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Results

 \faLightbulbO \quad \textbf{Finding 1.
 Access barriers, particularly in the Llama model family, constitute a primary obstacle for users interacting with LLMs.} \textit{Access permission} emerges as the most frequently discussed issue among GLLM users.
 As shown in Table~\ref{tab:top-15}, \textit{Access permission} ranks first in GLLM discussions (69 threads) but only seventh in MLLM discussions (16 threads).
 Similarly, \textit{DOI requests} appear 42 times in GLLM discussions but only 5 times in MLLM discussions.
 A closer examination shows that most threads related to \textit{Access permission} and \textit{DOI requests} are associated with the Llama model family.
 In our dataset, 7 out of the 21 selected GLLMs are Llama-based, whereas only 2 out of 17 MLLMs belong to this family.
 As a result, \textit{Usability--Access \& Licensing} related discussions are disproportionately concentrated in the GLLM group.
 Unlike traditional open-source models released under OSI-approved licenses (e.g., MIT, Apache 2.0, or GPL), Llama models adopt Meta’s custom Community License Agreement, which introduces additional access requirements such as application-based approval and usage constraints.
 These mechanisms increase the barrier to adoption and lead to frequent user concerns.
-User feedback highlights two major issues.
-First, the approval process is perceived as lacking transparency:
+Although these issues are most prevalent in the Llama model family, similar access barriers are also observed in other models.
+For example, multiple users report access denied errors when invoking \textit{mistralai/Mistral-7B-Instruct-v0.2} (D166, GLLM).
+User feedback further suggests that these access barriers mainly stem from opaque approval decisions and delayed or unpredictable response times.
+One user questions the lack of transparency in the approval process:

 \faEdit \textit{They rejected me for no reason too.
-All they asked for was my name and affiliation, so I was either rejected because I listed myself as an "independent researcher" or because of my name.
+All they asked for was my name and affiliation, so I was either rejected because I listed myself as an ``independent researcher'' or because of my name.
 Neither makes any sense.} (D245, GLLM).